11 Slamming Spam Recipes That Will Have You Wanting More

 grandriver/istockphoto

 Re-create these spicy, tangy tacos by first sautéing Spam over medium-high heat until lightly browned.
 Add taco seasoning and a little bit of water, then lower the heat to a simmer and let the Spam continue cooking for a few minutes.
 Warm up your tortillas and serve with toppings such as avocado, lettuce, tomatoes, cheese, onions, and olives.
-Top with some lemon juice and Sriracha (optional).
+Top with some lemon juice and Sriracha for an extra touch of acidity and heat.

 Recipe: All Recipes